Russia’s Maslenitsa festival rings in the passing of winter with traditions, dancing and pancakes.

 Sunday is the final day, day of forgiving – when people forgive the wrongs done against them and burn the Maslenitsa mascot, a straw doll dressed in a female costume with a pancake in her hand.
 This practice has become an almost iconic symbol of the festival, and the imminent end of winter.

-First day – Russians usually eat their first (of many) blini at 5pm on Monday with festivities continuing late into the evening.
+The first day – Russians usually eat their first (of many) blinis at 5 pm on Monday with festivities continuing late into the evening.

 The second day is for young people.
 Russians traditionally take part in snow sledding or go for winter walks.

-Traditionally, a day for mothers and especially mothers-in-laws.
+Traditionally, a day for mothers and especially mothers-in-law.
 Families often stroll through parks across Russia to spend time together.

 When the weekend comes, the celebrations are even grander.
 As it’s nearly the end of winter, day 6 is a good time to make the most of Russia’s winter sports activities.